eclipse-sumo/sumo/docs/web/docs/Downloads.md

 !!! caution
     The available Windows binary packages may lag behind the [latest Git revision](https://github.com/eclipse-sumo/sumo/commits/main) due to being compiled only once per day (around midnight, Berlin time).

+If you need even more recent builds, have a look at the [artifacts of the GitHub actions](https://github.com/eclipse-sumo/sumo/actions).
+You will need to click on the commit and the platform you are interested in, e.g. `windows` for Windows binaries.

 # Older releases and alternative download